wdm2022/shopping-cart/misc/deliverables/README.md

 helm upgrade --install shopping-cart shopping-cart/shopping-cart --values ha-ingress-values.yml
 ```

-The amount of replicas can be adjusted in the _ha-values.yml_ and _ha-ingress-values.yml_ file.
+The number of replicas can be adjusted in the _ha-values.yml_ and _ha-ingress-values.yml_ files.

 ## Testing resilience

-Our recommended tool for testing resilience of the system is [k9s](https://k9scli.io/),
+Our recommended tool for testing the resilience of the system is [k9s](https://k9scli.io/),
 a text user interface client (TUI) for Kubernetes.

-It gives an easy insight into the cluster resources, allows to monitor status of individual Pods
+It gives an accessible insight into the cluster resources and allows to monitor the status of individual Pods
 as well as their CPU and memory usage.
-It also allows to delete Pods to check how the system behaves when there are failing components in the system
+It also allows deleting Pods to check how the system behaves when there are failing components in the system.
-and shows how quickly these components are recreated by the cluster.
+Moreover, it shows how quickly the cluster recreates these components.